 Establishing an employee advocacy program is one way to gauge your employees’ brand loyalty and help steer the message they’re putting into the world.
 Giving them room on social media platforms or the company website to advocate for the company can help them feel like a bigger part of the team, and provide them authority in speaking about their experience working for your company.
 But asking them to showcase their loyalty publicly also means they have to be willing to go to bat for you.

-Developing an incentive system helps not only give employees reason to become a vocal advocate for you, it shows them you appreciate their efforts, giving you more opportunity to prove you value them.
+Developing an incentive system helps not only give employees a reason to become a vocal advocate for you, it shows them you appreciate their efforts, giving you more opportunity to prove you value them.
 This loyalty means they’ll be more likely to do their best work for you, as well as increasing their chance of recommending their workplace to job seekers as a great place to work.

 Give Them the Right Tools